crmcarecloud/api-php-client/docs/Api/CustomersApi.md

 # **postSubCustomerSource**
 > \CrmCareCloud\Webservice\RestApi\Client\Model\InlineResponse2018 postSubCustomerSource($body, $customer_id, $accept_language)

-Add an customer source record to a customer
+Add a customer source record to a customer

 Add one of the [customer sources](/#tag/Customer-sources) to a customer account